rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 supersystem density matrices were made at the HF/STO-3G level of theory.

-:cite:t:`Gadre2006a` provided additional details about the :ref:`mta06 fragmentation` procedure and saw the MTA 06 variant of CG-MTA be applied to additional studies of organic molecules.
+:cite:t:`Gadre2006a` provided additional details about the :ref:`mta06 fragmentation` procedure and saw the MTA 06 variant of MTA be applied to additional studies of organic molecules.
 Calulations used the HF and B3LYP methods with the 6-31G(d) and 6-31G(d, p) basis sets.
 Absolute energies, gradients, optimized geometries, and molecular electorstatic potential surfaces were compared to the supersystem results.

-:cite:t:`Elango_2008` applied the MTA 06 variant of CG-MTA to boric acid nanotubes and nanorings.
+:cite:t:`Elango_2008` applied the MTA 06 variant of MTA to boric acid nanotubes and nanorings.
 Comparisons to B3LYP/3-21G supersystem energies and (partial) geometry optimizations.
 Additional results with CG-MTA approximated B3LYP and MP2 are reported (6-31+G(d,p) basis set).
 Of note BSSE calculations